top of page

 • Effective Choices: It aids in choosing between methylphenidate and amphetamines.

-Knowing your genetic makeup can prevent wasting time on ineffective meds, leading to a more efficient treatment journey.
+Knowing your genetic makeup can prevent wasting time on ineffective medications, leading to a more efficient treatment journey.

 Integrating Genetic Testing Into Treatment